botlabs-gg/yagpdb-docs-v2/README.md

 Install [Hugo](https://gohugo.io/getting-started/installing/), clone this repository and run `hugo server` to start a local server.
 The server will automatically rebuild the page when you make changes.

+To build the page in release mode:

+1. `hugo mod vendor`
+2. `hugo`

+Then serve the generated `public/` directory with the webserver of your choice.
+Adjust the `--baseURL` argument to `hugo` as required.

 ### Editor Setup

 As this project used the [EditorConfig](https://editorconfig.org/) standard, you will have to make sure that your